Danish retailer Fona makes a classic mistake

 I just want to make it very clear, that I’m not saying that Fona’s decision is “mean” or morally wrong.
 They are well within their legal rights as employers.
 I’m saying that it’s a bad business decision that will end up costing Fona much more money than it saves them.

-One thought on “Danish retailer Fona makes a classic mistake”
+One response to “Danish retailer Fona makes a classic mistake”